An interpretable universal bound for multiserver queues via a leave-one-out technique: Proof of main theorem

 \section{Proof of main theorem}

-This section is dedicated to proving \Cref{thm:main-upper-bound}, following the two-step approach outlined in \Cref{sec:tech-overview}: \begin{enumerate} \item[\textbf{Step 1}] (\Cref{sec:pf-main:apply-bar-quadratic}): We derive an exact expression for the mean queue length, $\Ep{\pi}{Q}$.
-This expression connects $\Ep{\pi}{Q}$ to the load $\rho$, the variances $\Var{\mu S}$ and $\Var{\Lambda A}$, and some ``covariance'' terms. \item[\textbf{Step 2}] (\Cref{sec:leave-one-out-core-argument}): We bound these ``covariance'' terms. \end{enumerate} The first step follows from the established framework of BAR, while the second step contains the novel argument based on our leave-one-out technique.
-Substituting the bound in Step 2 into the expression in Step 1 proves \Cref{thm:main-upper-bound}.
+This section is dedicated to proving \Cref{thm:main-upper-bound}, following the two-step approach outlined in \Cref{sec:tech-overview}: \begin{enumerate} \item[Step 1] (\Cref{sec:pf-main:apply-bar-quadratic}): We derive an exact expression for the mean queue length, $\Ep{\pi}{Q}$.
+This expression connects $\Ep{\pi}{Q}$ to the load $\rho$, the variances $\Var{\mu S}$ and $\Var{\Lambda A}$, and some ``covariance'' terms, $\Gamma_{\sj}$ and $\Gamma_{a}$. \item[Step 2] (\Cref{sec:leave-one-out-core-argument}): We bound $\Gamma_{\sj}$ and $\Gamma_{a}$. \end{enumerate} The first step follows from the established framework of BAR, while the second step contains the novel argument based on our leave-one-out technique.
+Substituting the bound in Step 2 into the equality in Step 1 proves \Cref{thm:main-upper-bound}.